Voyz/ibeam/README.md

 Learn how to provide IBeam with a custom `conf.yaml` in [Conf.yaml section](#conf-yaml).

+#### Hostname X doesn't match Y

+This should only appear if you use your own TLS certificates.
+It means your certificate was created without specifying the client host IP or DNS you're trying to communicate from.
+You will need to recreate your certificates including the IP or DNS of the machine you're communicating from.

+See the optional SAN specification in Step 1 of either [Keytool](CERTIFICATES_GUIDE.md#using-keytool) or [OpenSSL](CERTIFICATES_GUIDE.md#using-openssl) certificate generation.

 ## Roadmap

 IBeam was built by traders just like you.
 We made it open source in order to collectively build a reliable solution.
 If you enjoy using IBeam, we encourage you to attempt implementing one of the following tasks: